This Trendy Superfood Could Be Causing Bloating Issues

 And while many turn to loading up on fiber-rich vegetables to reduce bloating, Emily Tills, Registered Dietitian and Nutrition Coach, says this is not always the best plan of attack as not all fruits and vegetables are created equal.
 “You want to choose fruits and vegetables that are higher in fiber, like apples, dark, leafy greens, crunchier vegetables, and berries for the best fiber amount,” says Tills to TZR.

 Also, the way in which you cook said foods is also a factor here.
+For instance, if you’re into blending vegetables vs. eating them whole, you might want to rethink your approach.
 “Fresh, uncooked fruits and vegetables will have higher amounts of fiber than those that have been cooked or made into a smoothie as the fiber can get broken down in the cooking process and in the blending process,” says Tills.
 “Steaming is a great way to cook your vegetables without decreasing the amount of fiber and maintaining the nutrient quality.”